 Environmental, social and governance (known as ESG) criteria are a set of three factors used to measure the sustainability and social impact of companies like Carnival.

-Total ESG risk: 25.72
+Carnival's total ESG risk: 25.72

-Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and Carnival's overall score of 25.72 (as at 07/01/2020) is pretty good – landing it in it in the 31st percentile of companies rated in the same sector.
+Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and Carnival's overall score of 25.72 (as at 01/01/2019) is pretty good – landing it in it in the 29th percentile of companies rated in the same sector.

 ESG scores are increasingly used to estimate the level of risk a company like Carnival is exposed to within the areas of "environmental" (carbon footprint, resource use etc.), "social" (health and safety, human rights etc.), and "governance" (anti-corruption, tax transparency etc.).

 To gain some more context, you can compare Carnival's total ESG risk score against those of similar companies.